cfoust/cy/docs/src/keybindings.md

 [Key specifiers](./preset-keys.md) are matched as though their names were typed by the user; this means that providing the pattern `"ctrl\+[a-c]"` will match `ctrl+a`, `ctrl+b`, and `ctrl+c`.

-Match groups are not supported; functions always receive the full string that matched the pattern.
+Accessing individual match groups is not supported; functions always receive the full string that matched the pattern.

 ## Functions